 Here are some strategies which will help the ACOs to achieve these targets:

-Use biometrics for patient identification
+Use biometrics for patient identification for improving patient outcomes

 Biometric patient identification systems are being used by over one hundred health systems and are reported to increase patient matching significantly – something which is sorely needed within the healthcare industry currently.
 In the case of ACOs, a single patient’s data is shared by all the systems within them, such as health systems, hospitals, physician groups, and insurers.
 Thus, interoperability is a must-have feature.
 EHRs are already known to cause identification errors and have unintuitive interfaces, inherently low patient match rates, and lack of interoperability, which is why health systems are using add-ons like RightPatient to accurately match the patient with his/her appropriate medical record.
 EHRs are supposed to cause physician burnouts as well, as they need to click through the interface thousands of times.
 Thus, adopting a solution like RightPatient will not only improve the match rates but also improve the patient experience as well as reduce physician burnouts, generating improved coordination.
 Patients only need to get their irises scanned to retrieve their accurate medical record for usage.
 Thus, faster matching creates better coordination and sharing of uniform and clean data among the organizations funded by Medicare.